MMooKow/P2-Ashlei-Yuriy-Dylan/README.md

 ## Technology
 This project will be made using C# along with Asp.Net Core to create the web api functionality.The front end of this webapp will be made in Angular-JS.
 Our data will be stored using Azure Sql Server and hosted on Azure App Service.
 Automated testing will be done using Azure Pipelines and SonarCloud.
+Entityframework is used as an ORM.

 ## Features